ne0ramen/higuys/README.md

-- 👋 Hi, I’m hehe
+- 👋 Hi, I’m Sean
-- 👀 I’m interested in Computer Science for SE / Game Dev
+- 👀 I’m interested in Computer Science for SWE / Game Development
-- 🌱 Finished my first year in university with knowledge in Python
+- 🌱 CS Student in University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I like video games and would like to make one someday
-- 📫 How to reach me
+- 📫 You can reach out to me on LinkedIn

 <!---
 hi guys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.